Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Push Health Cons:

 Hims operates as an integrated telehealth platform specializing in men's health, though they've expanded to offer weight management solutions for all patients.
-Their approach emphasizes convenience and standardization, with a streamlined process from consultation to medication delivery.
+Their approach emphasizes convenience and standardization, with a simplified process from consultation to medication delivery.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Currently, Hims primarily offers semaglutide for weight management, available in both brand-name (Wegovy) and compounded formulations.
 The compounded version costs significantly less than brand-name options, making it more accessible for patients without insurance coverage.
 All medications are shipped directly to your address in discreet packaging.